hqjs/hq/README.md

 # How it works

-`hq` serves every file individually as requested, same way regular static server does.
+In server mode `hq` serves every file individually as requested, same way regular static server does.
 That gives you only very simple dead code elimination without proper tree shaking, but on the other hand a lot of time that was wasted for dependency analysis is being saved.
 All transforamtions are instant and performed on the fly during the first request.
 If you use modern browser and stick to the standard your code would hardly be changed at all.

 While you try to follow the standards, you can't guarantee that all that libraries that you depend on will do the same.
 Most of them will probably use commonjs modules format and won't work in the browser just as they are. `hq` takes care of that as well and transforms commonjs modules into ESM, handles non standard, but pretty common imports (like css or json importing) and destructure importing objects when it is required.